natikgadzhi/respawn-io/content/posts/capture-now-polish-later.md

 ---
-title: Capture now, polish later
+title: Capture now, improve later
 excerpt: Get it out there.
 You can fill in the blanks later.
 created: 2024-12-25
 modified: 2024-12-25